 The rate at which hallucinogenic drugs are abused is on the rise.
-In fact, there are over 3 million people in the U.S. aged 12 to 25 that have reported to use one very popular hallucinogenic drug, LSD.
-Because many young adults and teenagers are increasingly experimenting with hallucinogens in order to experience a mind-altering effect, it is, therefore, vital that there is a greater awareness of what exactly the side-effects of hallucinogens are.
+In 2020, about 7.1 million people in the U.S. aged 12 or older abused hallucinogenic drugs within a 12 month period.
+Because many young adults and teenagers are increasingly experimenting with hallucinogens to experience a mind-altering effect, there must be a greater awareness of what exactly the side effects of hallucinogens are.

-For the sake of this article, we will be examining one of the most popular choices of hallucinogenic drugs, LSD, and what the side effects of using LSD are, along with how to get help if one is currently abusing this hallucinogenic drug.
+For the sake of this article, we will be examining one of the most popular choices of hallucinogenic drugs, LSD, and the side effects of using LSD, along with how to get help if one is currently abusing this hallucinogenic drug.

 Side Effects of the Addictive Drug LSD

-Because LSD is made in illicit laboratories, a person can never be certain of what exactly the drug may contain.
-While some people may experience euphoria when taking the drug, others may become extremely paranoid, have a panic attack, or have an intense fear of death when taking LSD.
-These types of unpleasant experiences are labeled as a “bad trip.”
+Because LSD is made in illicit laboratories, a person can never be certain what the drug may contain.
+As a result, while some people may experience euphoria when taking the drug, others may become extremely paranoid, have a panic attack, or have an intense fear of death when taking LSD.
+These types of unpleasant experiences are labeled as “bad trips.”

 - Mood swings

 - Intense fear of losing control or death

 - Feelings or thoughts of terror